DataShades/ckanext-transmute/README.md

 - `tsm_unique_only` - Preserve only unique values from a list.
 Works only with lists.

 The default transmutator must receive at least one mandatory argument - `field` object.
 Field contains few properties: `field_name`, `value` and `type`.

 There is a possibility to provide more arguments to a validator like in `tsm_get_nested`.
 For this use a nested array with first item transmutator and other - arguments to it.

+- `tsm_mapper` - Map current value to the mapping dict

+Map a value to another value.
+The current value must serve as a key within the mapping dictionary, while the new value will represent the updated value

 ### Keywords
 1. `map_to` (`str`) - changes the `field.name` in result dict.